Selling Consumer Data under Limited Commitment: Proofs

+We now show that $\sigma$ is optimal for the seller.
+First, note that any deviation satisfying $u(x,\underline{\theta})-p \ge 0$ cannot be strictly optimal, since $u_{\min}$ is the maximum attainable market-clearing profit.

-Next, we verify the seller's incentive to remain on-path.
-Consider an arbitrary history $h_t$ under $\alpha$ where the state is $[\underline{\theta},\overline{\theta}(h_t)]$.
-Suppose, for contradiction, the seller has a strictly profitable deviation $\sigma'$ at some history $h_t$.
-Since payoffs are bounded and $\delta<1$, the one-shot deviation principle implies there exists a finite horizon $n$ such that deviating for periods $t,\dots,t+n-1$ and reverting to strategy $\sigma$ at period $t+n$ remains strictly profitable.
+Suppose, for a contradiction, that the seller has a strictly profitable deviation $\sigma'$ at some history $h_t$.
+Because $\delta<1$ and payoffs are bounded, the One-Shot Deviation Principle implies that there exists a finite $n$ such that deviating in periods $t,\dots,t+n-1$ and reverting to $\sigma$ at period $t+n$ remains strictly profitable.